YLW-105/textstegonagraphy/README.md

 # Steganography (Text Stegonagraphy) Demo

 ### Stego Team Members
-Yi Ling Wu
-Cindy Zheng
+Yi Ling Wu, Cindy Zheng

 ### Description:
 A demo on how to embed a secret message into a text file using a form of White-Space steganography, and how to extract a secret message from a cover message.